“You have brains in your head. You have feet in your shoes.

 What you imagine, you create.”

 The world is full of contradictions.
 Opposing forces are at play everywhere.
 They guide our life experiences, get us into and through life’s battles.
 Transformation is a continuous search for dynamic equilibrium between those forces.
+Balance is created by oppositions.
 When the pendulum goes too far in one direction, new ideas and new practices emerge to restore the balance.
 Our perception of the world is balancing between the objective and the subjective, the rational and the irrational, intellectual and intuitive, inner and outer, directed and free, magical and ordinary, right brain and left brain.
 Our understanding of value comes from the equilibrium between these.

 One area that has been critically out of balance with respect to articulation and recognition of value is a struggle between the quantitative and the qualitative.
 Globally, governments still continue to call GDP most valuable measurement of how well people in any given country are doing.
 They place value on a number that takes no account of human or environmental wellbeing, nor any other values that exist outside the markets and financial indicators.
 That’s also an example of an utterly outdated value indicator that is described by the recent Club of Rome Report.
 The creators of this report look at a few different factors that are out of balance in Western societies (including human/nature, men/women, individual/collective, and others) and call a restoration of this balance, a shift in the worldview — “new Enlightenment”, described as a fundamental transformation of thinking towards a more holistic worldview that takes into account and respect the opposing forces: which is humanist but not anthropocentric, open towards development but sustainable and taking care of the future.
 Though instead of “new Enlightenment” I prefer the word Andreas Weber, a poetic philosopher, uses, which is Enlivenment, understood as an “upgrade of the deficient categories of Enlightenment thought – a way to move beyond our modern metaphysics of dead matter and acknowledge the deeply creative processes embodied in all living organisms”.
 (For a deeper insight have a look at Enlivenment: Towards a fundamental shift in the concepts of nature, culture and politics)